Pico's School: Gameplay

 The game lets players choose multiple pathways through the school's halls, have conversations with surviving students, and engage in enemy fights, all driven by mouse clicks.

 Development

 Tom Fulp stated in an interview that he was inspired to make the game following a variety of angry e-mails sent to his website Newgrounds following the Columbine massacre, many of which would blame internet websites for distributing offensive content.

-The game was developed in Flash 3 prior to the advent of the scripting language ActionScript, which almost all subsequent Flash games would use.
+The game was developed in Macromedia Flash 3 prior to the advent of the scripting language ActionScript, which almost all subsequent Flash games would use.
 To simulate stored data, Fulp claims to have created a complex web of movie clips to simulate in-game variables, an innovative technique which created a considerable strain during highly interactive sequences, such as boss fights.

 On April Fools' Day 2021, the original Pico's School was replaced by Pico's School: Love Conquers All, a re-telling of the story in which the massacre never happens.